-One of our subsidiaries, GOBP Holdings, Inc. (the "Borrower"), is party to a first lien credit agreement (the "First Lien Credit Agreement") providing for a \$725.0 million senior term loan and commitments under a revolving credit facility in an aggregate principal amount of \$100.0 million, with a sub-commitment for issuance of letters of credit of \$35.0 million and a sub-commitment for \$20.0 million of swingline loans.
+One of our subsidiaries, GOBP Holdings, Inc. (the "Borrower"), is party to the First Lien Credit Agreement which provided for a \$725.0 million senior term loan and provides for commitments under a revolving credit facility in an aggregate principal amount of \$100.0 million, with a sub-commitment for issuance of letters of credit of \$35.0 million and a sub-commitment for \$20.0 million of swingline loans.
 The First Lien Credit Agreement matures on October 22, 2025, with respect to the term loan thereunder, and October 23, 2023, with respect to the revolving credit facility thereunder.